Chosen (album)

 Chosen is the second album by gospel singer Vanessa Bell Armstrong.
 This album hit number one on the US Billboard Top Gospel Albums chart.
 The track "Nobody But Jesus" became a signature hit for the artist.

-Bell Armstrong joined R&B singer Kelly Price for a re-make of the song on the latter's debut gospel album This Is Who I Am for GospoCentric Records in 2006.
+Critical reception

+AllMusic gave Chosen a 3/5 star rating.

+Accolades

+Chosen received a Grammy nomination in the category of Best Soul Gospel Performance, Female.